 Move the sliced out name over to the side and click the X to delete each layer.

 Now your Cricut will cut out the heart and also the letters of the name.
 So if you were to put this design on a yellow tshirt, the name Emma will be yellow.
 (I used templates on the left side to choose a shirt to illustrate the point!).

 Creating New Shapes in Design Space

-You can also use different shapes to create almost anything you’d like!
+You can also use different shapes to create almost anything you’d like including new images!
 Slice isn’t just to cut shapes in half.
 Let’s look at making different corners.